chedim/cliffhanger/FFI.md

 ### Value Message format
 Value message can be used:
-- by client to set a value in library's data graph
+- by client to set library's input datapoint session value
-- by library to notify a client about its data graph change
+- by library to notify a client about changes in output datapoint session values
 - by library to respond to a value request message
 ```
 = key value